steelcityamir/crowd-speak/README.md

-# CrowdSpeak
+# Crowd Speak

-CrowdSpeak is a simple voting system for posts that's easy to run and install on any site.
+Crowd Speak is a simple voting system for posts that's easy to run and install on any site.

 ## Features